7 Best Erectile Dysfunction Supplements to Improve Erection Quality Naturally

 The roots of ginseng are best known as “adaptogens,” a blanket term coined by the scientist in Soviet Russia for identifying compounds that can promote the body to adapt into stressful situations and maintain the bodily homeostasis naturally by balancing stress and steroid hormones.
 The theorized reasoning for these effects is often claimed to be the high amount of phytonutrients (mainly ginesonides) and antioxidants found in the roots.

-While the evidence on ginseng’s ability to increase testosterone levels is mixed (raising the hormone on infertile men, but not on men with no infertility), the research behind its erection promoting effects is stronger than a steel pipe.
+While the evidence on ginseng’s ability to increase testosterone levels is mixed (raising the hormone on infertile men1, but not on men with no infertility2), the research behind its erection promoting effects is stronger than a steel pipe.

 The underlying mechanism of ginseng’s actions is not fully understood, but its likely a combination of multiple compounds (saponins, antioxidants, ginsenosides).
 What has been seen in animal studies is that many of the ginesonides have the ability to raise nitric oxide levels in the blood, and thus widen the blood vessels and improve circulation.

-The Best type of ginseng supplement to look for would be the authentic Korean Red Ginseng Extract.
+The Best type of ginseng supplement to look for would be the authentic Korean Red Ginseng Extract (affiliate link).

 Pycnogenol is a patented water-extract of the bark of the French maritime pine tree.
 It’s standardized to contain 65-75% procyanidin, which is a compound known to stimulate nitric oxide synthesis and therefore greatly increase vascular health and blood flow…